nephio-project/porch/docs/content/en/docs/5_architecture_and_components/function-runner/interactions.md

 An embedded FunctionConfig reconciler watches FunctionConfig objects in the function-pod namespace and fills an in-memory store.
 That store is how the executable evaluator resolves binaries and how the pod evaluator applies per-image TTL, parallelism, and template overrides.
-Go execution is not handled here; it runs in porch-server / porch-controllers.
+Go execution is not handled here, it runs in porch-server / porch-controllers.
 See [Function Configuration]({{% relref "/docs/6_configuration_and_deployments/configurations/components/function-runner-config/function-configuration.md" %}}).

 ### High-Level Architecture